MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_CommonParameters.md

 `-ErrorAction:Stop` displays the error message and stops executing the command.

-`-ErrorAction:Suspend` isn't supported on PowerShell Core as it is only available for workflows.
+`-ErrorAction:Suspend` is only available for workflows which aren't supported in PowerShell 6 and beyond.

 > [!NOTE]
 > The **ErrorAction** parameter overrides, but does not replace the value of